n1crack/vuefinder/README.md

 ### Features
 - Multi adapter/storage (see https://github.com/thephpleague/flysystem)
 - File and folder operations
-  - Create a new file,
+  - Create a new file
-  - Create a new folder,
+  - Create a new folder
   - Rename
   - Delete
   - Archive (zip)